-- By Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
-Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
-He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
-A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow., Bethany Allen-EbrahimianBethany Allen-Ebrahimian is an assistant editor at Foreign Policy.
+- By Reid StandishReid Standish is a journalist based in Helsinki, Finland.
+He was formerly an associate editor at Foreign Policy., Bethany Allen-EbrahimianBethany Allen-Ebrahimian is an assistant editor at Foreign Policy.
 She spent four years in China before joining Foreign Policy and holds a master's degree in East Asian studies from Yale University.

 Chinese President Xi Jinping arrived in Kazakhstan on Thursday to solidify new deals for Beijing’s ambitious plan to revive the old Silk Road as a modern-day trade hub.
 Beijing has already spent billions of dollars on roads, railways, and other infrastructure and intends to invest billions more to connect China to Europe in what it calls the “Silk Road Economic Belt.”